 What we don’t: Dated styling and fabric; pockets are difficult to access.

 Kuhl’s Freeflex Cargo might not be the hippest shorts, but what they forfeit in style they more than make up for in function and coverage.
-With a 10-inch inseam, the Freeflex Cargo are the longest shorts on this list, which translates to protection from the elements and a modest fit for a range of body types (the shorts are available in 11 sizes from 0 to 22).
+With a 10-inch inseam, the Freeflex Cargo are the longest shorts on this list, which translates to protection from the elements and a modest fit for a range of body types (the shorts are available in 11 sizes from 0 to 20W).
 Traditional cargo-style side pockets and back pockets with flaps keep your essentials secure, and a drawcord helps dial in a good fit at the waist.
 Added up, the Freeflex Cargo Shorts are a nice option for women in search of a traditionally minded hiking short that’s high on coverage.

-Kuhl claims that their Freeflex fabric is 100% polyester, but in our experience it features a healthy dose of stretch and is thicker than most synthetic blends here.
-The result is decent freedom of movement and great durability; but the flipside is that the Cargo Shorts aren’t a great hot-weather option and won’t dry quickly after a solid dousing.
+Kuhl claims that their Freeflex fabric is 100% polyester, but in our experience, it features a healthy dose of stretch and is thicker than most synthetic blends here.
+The result is decent freedom of movement and great durability, but the flip side is that the Cargo Shorts aren’t a great hot-weather option and won’t dry quickly after a solid dousing.
 And while you do get ample storage, it’s not particularly useful—while nice for security and style, the flaps make the pockets’ contents difficult to access, and none are large enough to accommodate a smartphone.
 It’s also worth mentioning that Kuhl offers the standard Freeflex Shorts, which feature a more modern design with an 8-inch inseam, wide elastic waistband, and zippered front pockets.

 See the Kuhl Freeflex Cargo Shorts